-I feel lucky to have grown up in the 90s, the decade of grunge clothing, pop music and basic technology that lead to the advanced fast-paced society we live in now.
-It was the last true decade of the “American Dream”, before the great recession.
-It was a time when things were more simple, a time when actresses wore less makeup and wore normal dress sizes; It was a time when wallpaper was cool.
+I feel lucky to have grown up in the ’90s.
+I believe it was the last true decade of the American Dream, before the great recession set in.
+A time when things were more simple, when actresses wore less makeup and Laura Ashley wallpaper was popular.

 #2.
 Super Nintendo Entertainment System.
-Released to North America in 1991, there is no wonder why the 90s has become vintage.
+Released to North America in 1991, there is no wonder why the ’90s has become vintage.
 This video game system was state of the art at the time.
 Does anyone else remember having to blow on the game to make it work properly?
 If only everything else worked that way now.